MarioFronza/go-concepts/README.md

-# NodeJS concepts
+# Golang concepts

-This example explains the basics of Golang server using mux 🦍
+This example explains the basics of Golang server using mux.

 ---